jonashackt/tekton-argocd-eks/README.md

         claimName: buildpacks-source-pvc
   params:
     - name: image
-      value: ghcr.io/jonashackt/microservice-api-spring-boot-tekton-test-image # This defines the name of output image
+      value: ghcr.io/jonashackt/pulumi-eks-tekton-test-image # This defines the name of output image
 ```

+Mind the `params: name: image` and insert an image name containing the correct namespace of your Container Registry you created a Secret for!

 Also apply with